ron-dadon/microx/README.md

 express framework (TCP based frameworks are much faster), but the simplicity of using it and scaling it makes it a good tool for rapid development.

 #### Basic Architecture
-microX is based on a service registry and client services.
-The registry is the one place that holds the information regarding the location of all the services, and it is then used by the services to fetch other services locations and broadcast and receive events.
+microX is based on a pub - sub protocol using Redis for service discovery.
+Instead of having a central registry service that holds all the services locations, each time a service is going up is publishes itself to all the other services.

-Because of that, the registry is a weak spot in the system and can be a bottle neck.
-To tackle this, microX registry uses Redis for storing the services meta data and the events queues, so if a registry server is highly loaded, another once can be started, and a basic load balancer such as Nginx can be used to balance them.
+Each service in that case holds a complete map of the services eco-system, making the central registry redundant and making each service more de-coupled from others.
+The only dependency for each service is the Redis server location.

-A service can call other services by their name & version, without known the location of the service.
-When a service calls another service, it first asks the registry for a location of an instance of this service, and than perform the communication directly with the service.
-This can improve performance over a standard broker based solutions, where the broker receives the calls and performs the forwarding to the required service, causing each call to go through at least 2 servers, where in microX once a service knows the location of another service, it can store it and use the same information for future calls (like a cache, with a defined expiration).
+A service can call other services by their name & version.
+When a service calls another service, it perform the communication directly with the service according to the service map it holds.
+This can improve performance over a standard broker based solutions, where the broker receives the calls and performs the forwarding to the required service, causing each call to go through at least 2 servers, where in microX once a service knows the location of another service, it contacts it directly.